-- 4 Replace the six (M2.5x5) screws that secure the left and right hinges to the system board, and palmrest and keyboard assembly [1]. - 5 Route the display cable through the routing guides on the palmrest and keyboard assembly [2].
+- 4 Route the display cable through the routing guides on the palmrest and keyboard assembly [1]. - 5 Replace the four (M2.5x5) screws that secure the left and right hinges to the system board, and palmrest and keyboard assembly [2].

-- 6 Affix the antenna cables to the system board [1]. - 7 Connect the display cable to the connector on the system board [2].
+- 6 Connect the wireless antenna cables and affix the tape that secures it to the system board [1]. - 7 Connect the display cable to the connector on the system board [2, 3].